kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 Technically the Dotnet CLI is not an IDE, so consider this a small bonus chapter.
 I am including the CLI since it also uses launch profiles when running locally.

+As it turns out the CLI also defaults to the first project in `Properties\launchSettings.json` so in our case `DemoConsole.V0`.

 ```pwsh
 # prints USER=Max
 dotnet run